SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/basics/e?ic-units.md

 ##### distinctive feature

 »⟮A distinctive/non-distinctive feature⟯« is ⟮＿a distinctive/non-distinctive feature⎵local⎵＿⟯ or ⟮c_;＿a distinctive/non-distinctive feature⎵universal⎵＿⟯.
-»⟮A distinctive/non-distinctive feature⎵local⎵⟯« is ⟮＿a feature＿⟯ that is ⟮＿contrastive/not contrastive＿⟯ in the given language.
+»⟮A distinctive/non-distinctive feature⎵local/universal⎵⟯« is ⟮＿a feature＿⟯ that is ⟮＿contrastive/not contrastive＿⟯ in ⟮the given language⟯/ ⟮some/any language(s)⟯.
-»⟮A distinctive/non-distinctive feature⎵universal⎵⟯« is ⟮＿a feature＿⟯ that is ⟮＿contrastive/not contrastive＿⟯ in ⟮some/any language(s)⟯.
+»⟮A distinctive/non-distinctive feature⎵⎵⟯« is ⟮＿a feature＿⟯ that is ⟮＿contrastive/not contrastive＿⟯ in .

 ##### grouping emic units

 »⟮A natural class⟯« is ⟮the set of ＿emic units＿⟯ in a language that ⟮share one or more ＿sm distinctive features＿⟯, thus ⟮behaving similarly in certain situations⟯.
-»⟮A semantic class⟯« contains ⟮＿all lexemic units＿⟯ that ⟮share a ＿semic feature＿⟯.

 #### notation